 If you are taking part in a sponsored event and your sponsors are UK tax payers, then we may be able to claim Gift Aid on their donations.
 However, if you do plan to collect gift aided donations, please take a minute to ensure you understand the rules surrounding this.

-If you receive benefits form our charity (e.g. in the form of an item, service or experience) for taking part in your event, this may mean we cannot claim Gift Aid on donations from your family members.
+If you receive benefits form our charity (e.g. in the form of an item, service or experience) for taking part in your event, this may mean we cannot claim Gift Aid on donations from your family members or companies under their control.
 An example of the kinds of benefits you might receive would be a running vest, transport to or from an event, or a voucher from one of our corporate supporters.
 In order for donations from your family to qualify for Gift Aid, any benefit that you receive must be of less value than 25% of your fundraising total or £25, whichever is lower.
 An example would be a sponsored walk raising £30 where Headway Devon gave you a t-shirt costing £10.
 This would exceed 25% and would therefore mean that sponsorship donations from you family could not be Gift Aided.
 If you are not sure how much your event will raise or if you are not sure about the value of the benefits that you will receive, then please ask family supporters not to tick the Gift Aid box, or to donate offline using one of our sponsorship forms where the Gift Aid box could be ticked after your event and you knew you had raised sufficient funds to satisfy this rule.
 Please note, we are unable to accept homemade sponsorship forms.